 - engages us more deeply with our Creator

 - relieves stress

-- and changes the way we interact with our world
+- changes the way we interact with our world

-As we write, sing, dance, paint, plant, weave, build, plane, sculpt, bake, capture, design, decorate, make, dream, create we echo the immeasurable, mysterious, and limitless creativity of God.
+As we write, sing, dance, paint, plant, weave, build, plane, sculpt, bake, capture, design, decorate, make, dream, and create, we echo the immeasurable, mysterious, and limitless creativity of God.

-Erwin McManus writes, “To create is to reflect the image of God.
+“To create is to reflect the image of God.
 To create is an act of worship.”
+(Erwin McManus)

 Walking on Water: Reflections on Faith and Art

 Scribbling in the Sand: Christ and Creativity